 Francis Spufford says Christians are always improvising.

-I think it’s a great image.
 Field hospital.
 Not … you know, it’s in a tent, there’s a cross on the roof, it’s in a field somewhere.
-It’s not some shiny, immaculate, perfect building – in a way all that Christian architecture is misleading, we’re improvising.
+It’s not some shiny, immaculate, perfect building.
+In a way all that Christian architecture is misleading.
+We’re improvising.